kramundson/snakemake_chrom_dosage/README.md

 7. Count reads in non-overlapping bins (bedtools coverage)
 8. Normalization to a user-specified control sample and dosage plot generation (custom R script)

-For each sample, one plot showing relative coverage values per bin, one table with the raw read counts and relative coverage values for each bin.
+For each sample, one plot showing relative coverage values per bin and one table with the raw read counts and relative coverage values for each bin will be put in ```data/plots```

 ## Test case